wthit56/unnecessary.js/event-loop/README.md

 These final lines setup an onclick input event.
 It will <cite>console.log</cite> the fact that it's been triggered, and then create two timeouts 1000 and 1010<abbr title="miliseconds">ms</abbr> into the future.
 It then packages all this up into a function and adds it as an event into the loop.
 This means the loop will be opened, or kept open until those timeouts are called.

+### comparison.html
+This file is a line-for-line copy of index.html, but uses the native JavaScript methods instead.
+Using this file, you make sure the implementations behave the same.